YuNoGuy123/Cataclysm-Dimensional-Intertwinement/README.md

 # Dimensional Intertwinement - A suite of various content mods for Cataclysm: Dark Days Ahead

-Dimensional Intertwinement is a series of mods (hereby referred to as "content packs") designed to work together, each of which adding a significant amount of content to the game, the different content packs are all compatible with one another and can be mixed and matched to add content of your liking.
+Dimensional Intertwinement is a series of mods designed to work together, each of which adding a significant amount of content to the game, the different mods are all compatible with one another and can be mixed and matched to add content of your liking.

 Previously known as "YuNoGuy123's Cataclysm" before I changed the name to something a little bit less ridiculous.

 ## Dimensional Intertwinement - Core
-The most basic form of the mod, currently not required by the other packs but *may* end up being required in the future.
+The most basic form of the mod, currently not required by the others but *may* end up being required in the future.

 Aims to restore the science fiction elements that were present in previous versions of Dark Days Ahead, and expand upon them.